HendEl-Mahdy/Airlines-Application-/README.md

 - **API Integration**: Fetches dynamic data from external sources. *(Currently, API integration is under development and not fully functional.)*

 ### UI Framework
-- **UIKit**: Built with Apple’s UIKit framework to deliver a smooth and responsive user interface.
+- **UIKit with XIB Files**: The user interface is built using UIKit and custom-designed XIB files for reusable and modular UI components.

 ### Unit Testing
 - Includes unit tests to ensure app reliability and maintain quality standards.